-I wish to express my profound gratitude to my principal supervisor Dr. Albert L. Dare of the Institute of Educational Planning and Administration, cosupervisor Prof. Kankam Boadu of the Faculty of Arts and Social Sciences Education and the head of VOTEC, University of Cape Coast for their invaluable suggestions and direction.
+I wish to express my profound gratitude to my principal supervisor,Dr. Albert L. Dare of the Institute of Educational Planning and Administration; co-supervisor,Prof.KankamBoadu of the Faculty of Arts and Social Sciences Education and the head of VOTEC, University of Cape Coast for their invaluable suggestions and direction.

-Mr. Atta Kwenin of Faculty of Arts and Social Sciences Education will always be remembered for his encouragement and guidance.
-Mr. Alex Tetteh is another key personality that I would not have completed this work successfully without him.
+Mr. Atta Kwenin of Faculty of Arts and Social Sciences Education will always be remembered for his encouragement and guidance.Mr.
+Alex Tetteh is another key personality that I would not have completed this work successfully without him.
 His encouragement and support contributed to the completion of this work.
-I owe a lot of gratitude to my supportive wife Gloria Narkuor, my children, Priscilla, Wendybell, and Rufus whose encouragement throughout the course have gone a long way in seeing me through the work successfully.
+I owe a lot of gratitude to my supportive wife, Gloria Narkuor; my children, Priscilla, Wendybell, and Rufus; whose encouragement throughout the course has gone a long way in seeing me through the work successfully.